 How to become a commercial contractor in Oregon

 The requirements to become a commercial contractor in Oregon vary depending upon the type of license.
 For example, a level 1 commercial general contractor must have 8 years of construction experience, while a level 2 commercial general contractor requires only 4 years of construction experience.
-For specific information on each type of commercial license, please see the commercial application in the Important Links section below.
+For specific information on each type of commercial license, please see the commercial application in the Additional Resources section below.

 Although each license classification does have specific requirements, every contractor must take the following steps: